-Fashion Revolution commissioned a survey of 5,000 people aged 16-75 in the five largest European markets, including Germany, United Kingdom, France, Italy and Spain, to find out how supply chain transparency and sustainability impacts consumers’ purchasing decisions when shopping for clothing, accessories and shoes.
+In 2020, Fashion Revolution commissioned a survey of 5,000 people aged 16-75 in the five largest European markets, including Germany, France, Italy, Spain and the United Kingdom, to find out how supply chain transparency and sustainability impacts EU consumers’ purchasing decisions when shopping for clothing, accessories and shoes.

-We wanted to find out what information consumers would like fashion brands to share when it comes to social and environmental impacts and to better understand what role consumers think that governments and laws should play in ensuring clothing is sustainably produced.
+The research aimed to discover what information consumers would like fashion brands to share when it comes to social and environmental impacts and to better understand what roles consumers think that governments and laws should play in ensuring clothing is sustainably produced.

 This survey is part of Trade Fair, Live Fair,’ a 3-year project funded by the European Commission that brings together 35 partners from the Fair Trade community across the EU to raise public awareness and contribute to achieving Goal 12.8 of the UN’s Sustainable Development framework: “ to ensure that, by 2030, people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature”.

-72% of people said that fashion brands should do more to improve the lives of women making their clothes, shoes and accessories.
+75% of people agreed that fashion brands should do more to improve the lives of the women making their clothes, up from 72% in 2018.

-68% of people agreed that the government has a role to play in ensuring that clothing (including shoes and accessories) is sustainably produced.
+Consumers agreed that governments have a role to play in ensuring clothing is produced sustainably (70%)

 Fashion Revolution will use this research to inspire consumers, companies and governments to each play their role in driving long-term industry-wide change towards a fairer, safer, cleaner and more transparent future of the fashion industry.